 What is the altitude of Everest Base Camp?

 The Everest Base Camp is at an altitude of 17,598 feet (5,364 m) on Mount Everest.

 How can I prevent altitude sickness during the Everest Base Camp Trek?

 Altitude Sickness is also known as acute mountain sickness (AMS).
-It occurs to anyone who walks between low and high altitudes due to the reason that the body doesn’t have enough time to adapt to change in lower oxygen levels at high altitudes.
-Altitude sickness can range from mild to severe which arise only above 2500 meters.
+It occurs to anyone who walks between low and high altitudes due to the reason that the body doesn’t have enough time to adapt to changes in lower oxygen levels at high altitudes.
+Altitude sickness can range from mild to severe which arises only above 2500 meters.
 To prevent altitude sickness, allow your body to acclimate, stay hydrated and take it slow.
-If you find feeling yourself little nauseous drink warm water, and ginger tea, make yourself eat carbohydrates heavy diet.
+If you find feeling yourself a little nauseous drink warm water, and ginger tea and make yourself eat a carbohydrate-heavy diet.
 Although, you cannot deny the fact that a rapid increase in elevation surely going to hit you with AMS and if you recognize any symptoms and signs of altitude sickness, it is best to descend Asap!

 Can I see Mount Everest from Everest Base Camp?

-You cannot see Mount Everest from its Everest Base Camp but throughout the trek, you can have the glorious view of stunning Mount Everest from other parts of the hike.
+You cannot see Mount Everest from its Everest Base Camp but throughout the trek, you can have a glorious view of stunning Mount Everest from other parts of the hike.

 Can I drink normal drinking water during the Everest Base Camp trek?